Frequently Asked Questions

 Host institutions will also be invited to collaborate with the FRONTIERS Team in documenting the FRONTIERS Residency for others to learn from their experience.
 This includes answering surveys and interviews, providing information for the FRONTIERS website and social media, and collecting footage (guidelines will be provided once the residency starts).

-What type of commitment is expected from a FRONTIERS Fellow?
+What type of commitment is expected from a FRONTIERS fellow?

 During the residency, FRONTIERS Fellows are expected to focus fully on their project, and to refrain from outside professional work.